-- 1. For the purpose of this clause, a wire balustrade consist of a series of tensioned wire rope connected to either vertical or horizontal supports serving as a guard to minimise the risk of a person falling from a roof, stairway, raised floor level or the like. - 2.
-A wire balustrade excludes wire mesh fences and the like. - 3.
-To assist in the application of 3.9.2.3(f), the the following terms have been defined: - (a) Continuous where the wire spans three or more supports. - (b) Non-continuous where the wire only spans between two supports. - (c) Pulley block a device consisting of a wheel in which a wire runs around to change its direction. - (d) Permissible deflection is the allowable bending of the wire. - (e) Support rails are horizontal components of the balustrade system that span across the top and bottom to provide structural support. - 4.
-Tables 3.9.2.1 and 3.9.2.2 contains tension and deflection requirements for wires in vertical and horizontal wire balusdrades systems with varying post spacings, wire spacings and wire types.
-The figures contained in the table were derived
+- For the purpose of this clause, a wire balustrade consist of a series of tensioned wire rope connected to either vertical or horizontal supports serving as a guard to minimise the risk of a person falling from a roof, stairway, raised floor level or the like. - 2.
+A wire balustrade excludes wire mesh fences and the like.

-- from testing the spacing combanations in order to prevent the passage of a 125 mm diameter solid cone penetrating between the wires at a predetermined force. - 5.
+- 3. To assist in the application of 3.9.2.3(f), the following terms have been defined: - (a) Continuous where the wire spans three or more supports. - (b) Non-continuous where the wire only spans between two supports. - (c) Pulley block a device consisting of a wheel in which a wire runs around to change its direction. - (d) Permissible deflection is the allowable bending of the wire. - (e) Support rails are horizontal components of the balustrade system that span across the top and bottom to provide structural support. - 4.
+Tables 3.9.2.1 and 3.9.2.2 contains tension requirements for wires in vertical and horizontal wire balustrades systems with varying post spacings, wire spacings and wire types.
+The figures contained in the table were derived from testing the spacing combinations in order to prevent the passage of a 125 mm diameter solid cone penetrating between the wires at a predetermined force. - 5.
 Care needs to be taken to ensure that wire tension will be maintained during the life of the balustrade.
 In some situations, it may be necessary to incorporate "lock-off" devices to prevent to loosening of the wire. - 6.
 Likewise, if a threaded anchor bears against a soft wood post or rail, the anchor may indent the post or rail, thus loosening the wire. - 7.
 Temperature effects on the tension of the wire may be significant but there is little that can be done to allow for temperature variation in service.
 The shorter the wire span, the lesser the effect will be. - 8.
-Stainless steel wire with a lay of 1 x 19 has the greatest elastic modulus and will take up the same load with less extension than equivalent wires with other lays.
+Stainless steel wire with a lay of 1 x 19 has the greatest elastic modulus and will take up the same load with less extension than equivalent wires with other lays. - 9.
+Sharp ends of wires at terminations and swages need to be removed for the safety of children and other people.
+No wire end should protrude more than half the diameter of the wire from the swage or termination fitting.

-Table 3.9.2.1 WIRE BALUSTRADE CONSTRUCTION - REQUIRED WIRE TENSION (T) AND MAXIMUM PERMISSIBLE DEFLECTION (D)
+Table 3.9.2.1 WIRE BALUSTRADE CONSTRUCTION - REQUIRED TENSION FOR STAINLESS STEEL HORIZONTAL WIRES